rahulyadav826870/Etech-Ass/Readme.md

 ## Introduction
 User can see the product and add to the cart

-## Deplolyed App
+## Deployed App
 https://etech-ass.vercel.app/

 ## Features
-List out the key features of your application.
+List out the key features of my application.

 - Responsiveness
 - Add To Cart
-- Bynamic Page
+- Dynamic Page

 ## Installation & Getting started